etherealgemini/OCE_iGEM_Modeling/README.md

 1. after some time such that the system is stable.
 2. at the concentration of HCHO will not disable the sensor(e.coli).

-Then we use the processed data to fit to the equation:
+Then we use the processed data to fit the equation:

 $S=S_{min}+(S_{max}-S_{min})\times\frac{[F]^n}{K_m^n+[F]^n}$